-The Red Crossbill are stocky, medium sized finches with thick conical bills and large heads.
+The Red Crossbill is a stocky, medium-sized finch with a thick conical bill and a large head.
 The mandibles curve toward each other and cross at the tip.
-The brown wings lack the broad, white wing bars of the similar white winged crossbills.
+The brown wings lack the broad, white wing bars of the similar white-winged crossbills.
 The forked tails are also brown.
-Most males are red or orange red, but some may have orange or yellowish orange colors.
+Most males are red or orange-red, but some may have orange or yellowish-orange colors.

-Females are olive green above and yellowish green below.
-The forehead, crown, nape and back are mottled with dusky brown.
+The female red crossbill is olive-green above and yellowish-green below.
+The forehead, crown, nape, and back are mottled with dusky brown.
 The tail and wings are brown.
 The throat of most types is gray, or yellowish with gray along the sides.

 Juveniles and first-year birds are paler than adult females with dark stripes.
 Some may display wing bars, which are thinner (especially the upper wing bar) than those of the white-winged crossbill, and may have a buffy tinge rather than a pure white color.
 First-year males resemble adults, but they show patches of red with yellow or brown feather tips.